Table of Contents

 Understanding the principles and techniques of behavioural therapy provides a solid foundation for therapists to address a range of psychological challenges effectively.
 By targeting cognitive and behavioural processes, therapists can assist clients in unmasking the underlying factors contributing to their difficulties and empower them to make positive and lasting changes.

-The Need for Harnessing Change in Behavioral Therapy
+The Need for Harnessing Change in Behavioural Therapy

 Recognising the dynamic nature of human behaviour is crucial in behavioural therapy.
 While behavioural therapy has demonstrated efficacy in addressing various mental health disorders and behavioural issues, it is essential to understand that individuals and their circumstances are not static.
 Embracing the need for change and adaptability in therapeutic approaches is vital to optimise treatment outcomes and ensure long-term success.
 (1)